Udot/pinpin/README.md

 # Pinpin, the app packager

 > Pinpin is a great person, even if what he says
-> can soud crazy some times
+> can sound crazy some times

 Pinpin is a Ruby app packager.
-It use a Redis server as queue every 30 seconds (on a mac, aka my dev platform, 300 seconds on a linux aka my hosting platform) shallow clone each repository passed there, bundle install in the app directory, then pack the directory in a squashfs image.
+It use a Redis server as queue every 30 seconds (on a mac, aka my dev platform, 300 seconds on a linux aka my hosting platform) shallow clone each repository passed there, bundle install in the app directory, then pack the directory in a tar gz ball (squasfs was a good idea until Debian squeeze told me that it didn't know how to speak squashfs).
 In the end it uploads the resulting file to a RackSpace CloudFiles directory.

 ## A word about the state

 Obviously from the previous paragraph you know that this is a early version and mostly a proof of concept.
 Lots of details could be improved.

 ## How it works exactly

+### Installation

+To setup and launch Pinpin you *must avoid* using *bundler* not that I don't like the guy but because it will cause trouble and failure of the process.
+The reason is simple : Pinpin use bundler to install the gems in _vendor/bundle_ directory in your app folder (so you _can user bundler for the apps to be packaged_).
+Calling _bundle install_ from a ruby app using _bundler_ is calling for trouble, so instead rely either on the system gems, or better still, on a _rvm gemset_ (or equivalent).

 ### Configuration